The Third (tertius) Volitional Argument for the Existence of God

 What about immaterial entities, like art, music, stories, or business plans?

 1. Can come into existence from nothing.
 Can these come into existence ex nihilo?
 Certainly.
-Think about this, before the person who was going to write the story or the music, the person existed, the story or music did not exist – there was nothing.
+Think about this, before the person who was going to write the story or the music, the person existed or had that moment of inspiration, the story or music did not exist – there was nothing.
 So it can come into existence from nothing, but can it come into existence without a cause?

 2. Cannot come into existence without a cause.
 Nothing immaterial can come into existence without a cause.
 Even in situations where an idea or piece of art seems to appear spontaneously, it is still processed by the mind of a creator influenced by various factors.
 Thus, while these immaterial entities might feel “spontaneous,” they are generally not seen as uncaused.
 The act of creation involves the initial mental conception (creative spark if you will) of a story or melody ex nihilo.
 The creator’s thoughts and imagination serve as the cause, shaping and forming this initial creative concept into a reality in the mind.
 Creative people can testify to this process.